Construct IN

 After defining the scope, it is time to analyze the technical and economic feasibility of the project.

-Technical feasibility: conduct an analysis of the land conditions and verify if everything complies with legal standards and requirements.
-The compatibility of the projects is fundamental, especially in more complicated constructions, where it is essential to ensure that all systems will work well together.
-The soil load capacity, wind direction, and sunlight are some factors that need to be well studied in this phase.
+Technical feasibility: analyze the land conditions and verify if everything is within legal norms and requirements.
+Project coordination is essential, especially in more complex works, where it is necessary to ensure that all systems will work well together.
+Soil bearing capacity, wind direction, and solar orientation are some of the factors that need to be well studied in this phase.

-Economic feasibility: it is necessary to prepare a preliminary budget with unit cost compositions and the expected productivity.
-It is also important to consider different financial scenarios, such as: possible variations in material prices or delays in the project.
+Economic feasibility: it is necessary to make a preliminary budget with unit cost compositions and expected productivity.
+It is also important to consider different financial scenarios, such as: potential variations in material prices or delays in construction.

 - Read also: The role of the Technical and Legal Feasibility Study (EVTL) for expansion projects